depthfirstlearning/depthfirstlearning.com/_posts/2018-05-27-What-This-Is.markdown

 categories: introduction
 author: dfl
 blurb: "Welcome to Depth First Learning."
+feedback: false
 ---

 Welcome!
 We made this for you.
-Really!
-You, you, and also (maybe even especially) - you.

 Why?
 Because there's a flood of information out there on machine learning and it is woefully insufficient in two ways that we all recognize.